Losant/losant-docs/docs/mqtt/overview.md

 }
 ```

 The payload can be any arbitrary JSON object that provides necessary arguments to your command.
-Commands do not have to be pre-registered with Structure in order for them to be received.
+Commands do not have to be pre-registered with Losant in order for them to be received.
 What commands your device supports is entirely up to your specific application and your device's firmware.
 Below is an example command that sets a thermostat to a specific temperature.

 ```json
 {